 The dominant form this takes is under-invoicing exports and over-invoicing imports.
 In 2011, South Africa lost R237 billion that could have built 18 million RDP houses, created 6.6 million youth jobs, or funded 1.1 million student scholarships.

 New models of socialisation of mining by removing profit from the equation allow us to begin a new debate.
 Let us say we removed the short-termism where profits must always rise, but at a huge social cost to society, how could mining then benefit people and countries?
 Perhaps we need models that give community ownership, where surpluses made are reinvested, and excess distributed for community development.
-And build manufacturing capacity to realise the wealth that is now leaving our shores to benefit Africa.
+And build manufacturing capacity to realise the wealth that is now leaving our shores to rather benefit Africa.
 In the case of platinum, it is an excellent alternative clean energy source and could be used to address our energy crisis.

 We are in a crisis, and mining is under immense pressure all over the continent.
 Not only is it taking an enormous toll on our people, undermining democracy, democratic institutions, and political life, it is just not helping to solve Africa’s developmental needs.
 It is part of the problem and not the solution.
 The BMF believes that as country, we need political will to enforce binding regulations with strong implementation.
 We also advocate a rethink around mining models and fundamental change of the paradigm to one of a people-centred development and participatory approach.
 We strongly believe that this will only happen when people, that is, communities in which mining takes place, take ownership, distribute the benefits evenly and have a long-term plan of mining for people and development.